 Marc R. Moon, MD

-Dr. Marc R. Moon received a bachelor of science degree in computer sciences from the University of Michigan in 1983 and a medical degree from Wayne State University in 1988.
+Marc R. Moon, MD, earned a bachelor’s degree in computer sciences from the University of Michigan in 1983 and a medical degree from Wayne State University in 1988.
 He completed his residency in general surgery at the Medical College of Wisconsin in 1995, which included a period of training in vascular surgery at Oxford University in England and two years in the cardiovascular physiology laboratory at Stanford University.
 He completed his cardiothoracic surgery training at Stanford University in 1998.

-Dr. Moon has served on numerous National Institutes of Health (NIH) study sections and is a member of the Veterans Administration Biomedical Cardiology Research and Development Federal Advisory Committee.
+Moon has served on numerous National Institutes of Health study sections and is a member of the Veterans Affairs Biomedical Cardiology Research and Development Federal Advisory Committee.
 He has authored more than 160 scientific publications; however, his passion lies in the clinical area, where he specializes in re-operative valvular surgery and diseases of the thoracic aorta.
-Dr. Moon is the secretary of the American Association for Thoracic Surgery, the world’s oldest and most prestigious society dedicated to thoracic disease, and he is a consultant to the Circulatory System Devices Panel of the Food and Drug Administration.
+Moon is the secretary of the American Association for Thoracic Surgery, the world’s oldest and most prestigious society dedicated to thoracic disease, and a consultant to the Circulatory System Devices Panel of the Food and Drug Administration.